 (this is default behavior in the Go and Java runtimes) before being forcibly

 If you require longer than this then you should use a drain script for your server.
-The drain script should put your server in such a state that it can shutdown within 20 seconds.
+The drain script should put your server in such a state that it can shutdown within 15 seconds.
 It is acceptable and supported to terminate your process while running the drain script.
+However, if you do terminate the process then you should also delete the PID file.

 Your process should write logs to standard output and standard error file